rsleiberin/janus/app/README.md

-# App Directory - Core of Janus Flask Project
+# App Directory - Backend Flask API for Janus

 ## Introduction
-The `app` directory houses the core components of the Flask application for the Janus project.
-It encompasses the application's routes, views, and logic, making it essential for understanding the backend functionalities.
+The `app` directory contains Flask-based backend logic, responsible for handling API endpoints, server-side operations, and database interactions that support the Next.js frontend.

 ## Status
-- `In Progress`: Flask application initialization and route setup.
+- `In Progress`: Initialization of Flask app.
-- [ ] Define API endpoints to cater to the Next.js frontend.
+- `Planned`: API endpoint development to interface with the Next.js frontend.
-- [ ] Set up database configurations and models.
+- `Planned`: Database configuration and model setup.
-- [ ] Integrate utility functions and tools.
+- `Planned`: Integration of utility functions and tools to support backend processes.
-- [ ] Design and implement Flask views and templates.

-## Files
-- `In Progress`: `__init__.py` - Initialization file for the Flask application, defining essential configurations.
-- `PENDING`: `routes.py` - Definitions for all the application routes.
-- `PENDING`: `views.py` - Flask view functions catering to the different routes.

 ## Directories
-- `PENDING`: [static](./static) - Directory for Flask-specific static assets like CSS and images.
-- `PENDING`: [templates](./templates) - HTML templates dedicated for Flask rendering.
-- `PENDING`: [models](./models) - Directory containing ORM models for database operations.
-- `PENDING`: [utils](./utils) - Flask-specific utility functions and tools.
-- `PENDING`: [forms](./forms) - WTForms definitions for any form-based interactions within the Flask app.
+- `[blueprints](./blueprints)`: Modular Flask blueprints for managing distinct sections of backend functionality.